milan-sony/LoginSystem-Django/README.md

   pip install -r requirement.txt
 ```

-Now minimize the terminal and make a database on MySQL named django_crud
+Now minimize the terminal and make a database on MySQL named authentication

 Once you have created the database, open the project folder inside a code editor (if you don't have a code editor install one).
 Then open the file named .env.example and do as per mentioned  on that file